Withdrawal from Augustana

 If a student ceases attendance without providing ofﬁcial notiﬁcation to the college, the withdrawal date will be the midpoint of the term.
 However, the college may use as the withdrawal date the student’s last date of attendance at an academically related activity, as documented by the college.

 Requests for exceptions to the ofﬁcial withdrawal date and the unofﬁcial withdrawal date must be made in writing to the Dean or Associate Dean of Students (Founders Hall 104).
 Exceptions may be granted for reasons such as illness, accident, grievous personal loss, or other such circumstances beyond the student’s control.
 The Dean or Associate Dean of Students may determine a withdrawal date related to that circumstance.

-Students who wish to return after withdrawal should contact the Dean of Students.
+Students who wish to return their studies at Augustana after withdrawal should contact the Dean of Students.

 Refund of Charges

 A student who ofﬁcially withdraws from Augustana may receive a full or partial refund (credit) for tuition and fees according to the following schedule of charges computed from the ﬁrst ofﬁcial day of the academic term:

 Day 3 and Beyond —The calculation is based on the charges for the period of enrollment completed.
 The percentage is computed by dividing the total number of calendar days remaining in the term into the total number of calendar days in the term, as of the date of student withdrawal.
 If the withdrawal occurs after 60 percent of the term is completed, no refund is given.
 (The three-term average is used for the total calendar days in the term.)